Felony Convictions can be Expunged; Many can Be Reduced

 We have successfully expunged hundreds of felony records all over California.
 The procedure will take from 10 to 16 weeks (and sometimes longer) depending upon the Court, the complexity of the case, and how old the conviction is.
 Felony convictions are not automatically expunged with the passage of time but require the filing and granting of an Expungement Petition by the Court.

 Many felony cases are "wobblers"; that is, they can be reduced to misdemeanors (even after many years) and then expunged in the same court proceeding.
-A wobbler must be a case that can be filed as either a misdemeanor or a felony initially (See Penal Code § 17 et seq, below, as well as our Reduction page)).
+A wobbler must be a case that can be filed as either a misdemeanor or a felony initially (See Penal Code § 17 et seq, below).
 Most theft type cases are wobblers; most drug trafficking cases are not.
 We do not charge any additional fees to reduce a felony at the time of expungement.

 A California expungement (called "record clearing" in many counties) is a legal process under § 1203.4 of the California Penal Code that petitions the Court to revisit a conviction.
 If certain conditions are met- probation was successfully completed, and that all fines, restitution, fees, community service and the like ordered by the court have been satisfied, and the petitioner is not now on probation for another offense nor has any new pending cases- the Court allows the petitioner to withdraw their plea or finding of guilt, enter a new "not guilty" plea, and orders the case dismissed and the conviction set aside.